krishna601135/gitcourse/Readme.md

 creating new branch -> git checkout -b <branchName>

-list of branches -> git branch
+list of branches -> git branch,  git branch --all

 the branch which is in blue color will be the active branch